This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-LH Receptor (LHCGR) (extracellular) Antibody, preincubated with the control antigen.
+2. Anti-LH Receptor (LHCGR) (extracellular) Antibody, preincubated with the negative control antigen.

 The luteinizing hormone receptor (LHR) is a member of the subfamily of glycoprotein hormone receptors within the superfamily of G-protein coupled receptor (GPCR)/seven-transmembrane domain receptors1.
 The LH/CG receptor is comprised of two structurally and functionally distinct domains, extracellular N-terminal exodomain and membrane-embedded endodomain.
 These two domains can separately be expressed and processed, including folding.
 The exodomain alone has the high-affinity hormone binding site but is not capable of generating hormonal signal.
 In contrast, the endodomain alone has the site for receptor activation2.